Garages can become unbearably hot in the summer, especially in certain climates.

-If you do live in a dry climates such as the American South West than they can be ideal for cooling a garage.
+If you do live in a dry climate, such as the American South West, they can be ideal for cooling a garage.

-Swamp coolers come in all shapes and size from small and portable to full sized fixed units.
+Swamp coolers come in all shapes and sizes, from small and portable to full-sized fixed units.

 They also are much cheaper to run than a standard air conditioning unit since they only use a large fan with a small water pump to do all the cooling.

-The downside is they are the more expensive option along with higher running cost.
+The downside is they are the more expensive option along with higher running costs.

 Mini split units are small ductless air conditioners ideal for garage use.

-They do require more extensive installation than a fan or swamp cooler and requires running a line-set from the outdoor condensing unit to the inside unit, which transfers heat through the refrigerant lines.
+They do require more extensive installation than a fan or swamp cooler and require running a line-set from the outdoor condensing unit to the inside unit, which transfers heat through the refrigerant lines.

-While most that go this route hire an HVAC installer there are DIY kits in which an entire unit that can be bought and setup by someone with basic construction skills.
+While most that go this route hire an HVAC installer, there are DIY kits in which an entire unit can be bought and set up by someone with basic construction skills.

-In the past staying cool in the summer was considered a luxury, but now with the many options available staying cool is in anyone’s reach.
+In the past, staying cool in the summer was considered a luxury, but now with the many options available, staying cool is within anyone’s reach.

 The climate you are located in will have a huge impact on the type of system needed.

-Dry hot climates can easily use a swamp cooler unit while those in a humid climates will need an air conditioner or at least a fan.
+Dry, hot climates can easily use a swamp cooler unit, while those in a humid climate will need an air conditioner or at least a fan.